Snap (software): Functionality

-A significant difference between Snap and other universal Linux packaging formats such as Flatpak is that Snap supports any class of Linux application such as desktop applications, server tools, IoT apps and even system services such as the printer driver stack.
-To ensure this, Snap relies on systemd for features such as running socket-activated system services in a Snap.
-This causes Snap to work best only on distributions that can adopt that init system.

 Configurable sandbox

 Applications in a Snap run in a container with limited access to the host system.
 Using Interfaces, users can give an application mediated access to additional features of the host such as recording audio, accessing USB devices and recording video.
 These interfaces mediate regular Linux APIs so that applications can function in the sandbox without needing to be rewritten.
-Desktop applications can also use the XDG Desktop Portals, a standardized API originally created by the Flatpak project to give sandboxed desktop applications access to host resources.
+Desktop applications can also use the XDG Desktop Portals, a standardized API originally created by the Flatpak project (originally called xdg-app) to give sandboxed desktop applications access to host resources.
 These portals often provide a better user experience compared to the native Linux APIs because they prompt the user for permission to use resources such as a webcam at the time the application uses them.
 The downside is that applications and toolkits need to be rewritten in order to use these newer APIs.

 The Snap sandbox also supports sharing data and Unix sockets between Snaps.
 This is often used to share common libraries and application frameworks between Snaps to reduce the size of Snaps by avoiding duplication.

 The Snap sandbox heavily relies on the AppArmor Linux Security Module from the upstream Linux kernel.
 Because only one "major" Linux Security Module (LSM) can be active at the same time, the Snap sandbox is much less secure when another major LSM is enabled.
 As a result, on distributions such as Fedora which enable SELinux by default, the Snap sandbox is heavily degraded.
-Although Canonical is working with many other developers and companies to make it possible for multiple LSMs to run at the same time, this solution is still a long time away.
+Although Canonical is working with many other developers and companies to make it possible for multiple LSMs to run at the same time, in 2020 this solution was still a long time away.

-The Snap sandbox prevents snapped desktop applications from accessing the themes of the host operating system to prevent compatibility issues.
-In order for Snaps to use a theme, it also needs to be packaged in a separate Snap.
-Many popular themes are packaged by the Snap developers but some themes are not supported yet and uncommon themes have to be installed manually.
-If a theme is not available as a Snap package, users have to resort to choosing the best matching theme available.
-Work is ongoing to make it easier for third parties to package themes in a Snap and to automatically install uncommon system themes.